anakic/Jot/README.md

 	public SomeComplexType Property3 { get; set; }
 }
 ```
-With this approach, the class is self descriptive about tracking.
+With this approach, the class is self-descriptive about tracking.
 Now all that's needed to start tracking an instance of this class is:

 ``` C#
 tracker.Configure(settingsObj).Apply();